LeeCombs/Portfolio/about.md

 # Who am I?

 I'm Lee Combs and I recently moved to London, Ontario.
-I'm looking to be part of a team that shares my interests and can help me start my career in programming.
+I'm looking to be part of a team that shares my interests and a company that I can help succeed.

 # Programming background